-Beautiful delights were created using the waste on cyanotype (a blue photographic process) with one of our specialist providers – Helen from ‘From Acorns to Oaks’.
+Beautiful delights were created using the waste on cyanotype (a blue photographic process) with one of our specialist providers, Helen from ‘From Acorns to Oaks’.
 We used the natural sunlight to create beautiful pictures and the magic unfolded in front of our eyes to reveal our sun creations.
-The creations were then used to create special bags with meditation stones and special memories in the beach bags.
+The creations were then used to create special beach bags with meditation stones and special memories.

 The people’s panel also provided feedback on their time on the programme and their journey with Positive People.

 Another participant added “I was looking forward to today, although I was a bit nervous about meeting new people.
-I don’t go as much as I should to the beach, I find it really calming”.
+I don’t go as much as I should to the beach and I find it really calming”.

 “I’ve made a lot of new friends as well as gaining qualifications which will help me find a job!”.